ProjetsPL/treehouse-theme/collections/_posts/us/what-keeps-mosquitoes-away-best-garden-mosquito-repellent.md

 {% endfaqQuestion %}

 {% faqAnswer %}
-Lemon grass oil, patchouli oil, clove oil and eucaliptus oil are great mosquito repellents.
-It is a good idea to mix them all along with some base vegetable oil.
+Lemon grass oil, patchouli oil, clove oil and eucalyptus oil are great mosquito repellents.
+It is a good idea to mix them all, along with some base vegetable oil.
 You can apply such mixture to your skin every time you need to go out.
 Remember to reapply it every two hours if you are outside for a longer time.
 {% endfaqAnswer %}
 {% endfaqItem %}